swampopus/flightpath/flightpath/README.txt

    http://getflightpath.com

-Check the above address for updates, modules, and technical assistance.
+Check the above address for updates, modules, and documentation.

 Please read the COPYRIGHT.txt and LICENSE.txt files for important information as to what you may and may not do with